 Successful prevention, detection and remediation programs demand highly optimized and integrated cyber defense technology stacks.
-Misconfigurations, device overload and outdated systems are common and can cripple cyber defense.
-Lightstream's Managed Cloud Defense Protect Services manage and optimize customer security environments to ensure your defenses won't become a security liability.
+Misconfigurations, device overload and outdated systems are common and can cripple cyber defenses.
+Lightstream's Managed Prevention and Compliance Services manage and optimize customer security environments to ensure the Customer's defenses won't become a security liability.

-Lightstream maintains configurations, policies, and signatures to ensure accessibility, security, and regulatory compliance.
+If procured, Lightstream maintains configurations, policies, and signatures to ensure accessibility, security, and regulatory compliance.
 A hand-off of one of cyber security's heaviest operational burdens allows critical security staff to focus on important core business issues.
-We proactively investigate your infrastructure and hunt for weaknesses, errors, and vulnerabilities - before they become an attacker's way in.
+We proactively investigate your infrastructure and hunt for weaknesses, errors, and vulnerabilities - before they become an attacker's entry point.
 When we find potential problems, we provide real-time Service Advisories complete with problem identification and recommended resolutions.
-With the addition of Managed Cloud Defense Protect services, Lightstream executes policy management and updates on behalf of the customer, implementing all preventative and countermeasures for the managed devices.
+With the addition of Managed Prevention and Compliance services, Lightstream executes policy management and updates on behalf of the customer, implementing all preventative and countermeasures for the managed devices.